romanostd/TerminatorSuplements/README.md

 - Run the command `npm i` in the "source" directory of the project to install backend dependencies.

 - Finally, to start the backend, run the command `npm run dev`.
-It will use nodemon to run and the nodemon.json environment variables.
+It will use nodemon to run and the nodemon.json as environment variables.

 - `npm start` and `npm run test` require creation of .env file, with yours database credentials, like this:
      `MYSQL_USER=example